 4 to utilize relevant ITU-T Recommendations and supplements;

-5 to continue to contribute to Study Group 17 work on cyberrisk-management approaches.
+5 to continue to contribute to Study Group 17 work on cyberrisk-management approaches;

+6 to take steps towards harmonized and balanced development of national cybersecurity systems along all the pillars assessed by the Global Cybersecurity Index (GCI).

 Reasons: The Global Cybersecurity Index (GCI) is one of the basic tools for measuring the commitment of countries around the world to systematically improving national cybersecurity systems; it serves to raise global awareness of the role and importance of the various dimensions of the issue.
 In the interests of international and domestic cybersecurity, Member States need to seize every opportunity to raise their own cybersecurity levels, which will benefit all States by facilitating sustainable development and increase citizens’ confidence in their own safety.